What is the “only 50 hours” cartridge meme?

 Ortofon 2M Bronze

 Note the accumulation of crud and twisted cantilever.
 This is after an initial clean – the cartridge looked worse than this before I photographed it!
 The keen-eyed will also note the collapsed suspension – the cantilever should sit noticeably higher than this.
-When playing a record, set to the correct tracking force, the cartridge body touches the record, so the suspension is worn/degraded, likely from wet-playing, and this stylus is kaput.
+When playing a record, set to the correct tracking force, the cartridge body touches the record, so the suspension is worn/degraded, likely from wet playing, and this stylus is kaput.

-This is easily fixable with a new $500 stylus of course, but that definitely defeats the purpose of buying a cartridge with only “20 hours” use.
+This is easily fixable with a new $500 stylus of course, but that defeats the purpose of buying a cartridge with only “20 hours” of use.
 I find it hard to imagine the seller/s didn’t know about this and shame on them for passing this on if they did.
 The worst thing is that folks like this seller scream the loudest when someone sells them junk, but they are often quite happy to do it to others.
 Great.

 only 50 hours